factful/ocr_testing/Readme.md

 * [Puerto Rico moves to cancel contract with Whitefish Energy to repair electric grid](https://www.washingtonpost.com/business/economy/puerto-rico-governor-says-contract-to-whitefish-company-should-be-canceled/2017/10/29/e5336cda-bcb8-11e7-97d9-bdab5a0ab381_story.html?utm_term=.685e693e654d), *The Washington Post*, Oct 29, 2017; and
 * [Puerto Rico Grid Contractor Dispute Devolves Into Litigation](https://www.wsj.com/articles/puerto-rico-grid-contractor-dispute-devolves-into-litigation-1511396684), *The Wall Street Journal*, Nov 22, 2017

-# Usage
+# Using this Repository

-The scripts in this repository were used to generate the results found here.
-These scripts can be repurposed to OCR other documents.
-Installation instructions for the individual OCR tools follow below.
+The `/lib/` directory includes the scripts that we used to test each OCR client.
+Each tool requires some setup, but once you've got a tool installed, you can invoke it with:

 `ruby ./lib/ocr.rb [command]`

-examples:

-- `ruby ./lib/ocr.rb tesseract documents # ocr all the images in the documents directory`
+For example once you have installed Tesseract, `ruby ./lib/ocr.rb tesseract documents` will use Tesseract to OCR all the images in the "documents" directory.

-- `ruby ./lib/ocr.rb google google_cloud_vision/credentials.js documents/historical-executive_order_9066-japanese_internment.jpg`
+Once you have set up Google Cloud services and stored your credentials, `ruby ./lib/ocr.rb google google_cloud_vision/credentials.json documents/historical-executive_order_9066-japanese_internment.jpg` will use Google Cloud Vision to OCR a single image.

 ## Installation